amrit734/expense-tracker/README.md

 - Use the "Sort By" dropdown to sort as required
 - The filter form can be used to filter records by date if required
 - Click the "Clear" button to clear data.
 - Click the "View Monthly Summary" button to display income
+- Click the "Create Transaction File" button to create a download link to produce a css file